somakolli/SelfAssesmentUniStuttgart/src/Readme.md

 The HTML text will be added to your currently viewed item.
 You can set the source in the src tag.

-You can either input absolute sources but if you want to import your test on another computer you should set the media folder with Insert Media -> Set Media Folder.
+You can either input absolute sources but if you want to import your test on another computer you should setthe media folder with Insert Media -> Set Media Folder.
 Then you have to input the sources relative to that path.

 Lets assume you have a folder `../Desktop/media` where you have an image `image.png`.

 If you set that folder as your media folder you just need to enter `image.png` as the source.

 If you then import that test on another computer and `image.png` is stored in `../Pictures` then you can select `../Pictures` as your media folder and the images should show correctly without changing the question.

+## Generating a Website

+To generate a website you have to select File -> Generate Website and select a folder and chose a name for the zip file.

+To deploy the website unpack the zip file and serve the files in it with a http-webserver.
+You need a server to correctly test the website, just opening the index.html on a browser will not work.